Structure

 The Moderator, Vice Moderator, and the Treasurer, as well as the Executive Committee, are elected by the General Assembly.

-The next General Assembly will meet from 27 September to 4 October 2023 in Kottayam, India.
+The 15th General Assembly met from 27 September to 4 October 2023 in Kottayam, India.
+The Executive Committee and Officers for the next quinquennium were elected at the 15th General Assembly.

 Officers